Where do users typically first interact with your brand? Your website.

 1. Define Your Audience (and Be Focused)

-Start by documenting the different user types that might use your service, product, site, or brand in a similar way.
+Start by documenting the ideal user for your service or product.
 While many different user groups could interact with your brand, you want to design your story around your best customers first and foremost.

-Being focused with your target audience also ensures that you keep your messaging simple and clear.
-Otherwise, it’s easy to fall into being “everything to everyone” at once.
+Keeping your target audience focused also helps you create clear and simple messaging.
+Otherwise, it’s easy to fall into the trap of being “everything to everyone” at once.
 When that happens, your messaging won’t strongly resonate with anyone.

 As you define your audience, you can also audit your current website and objectively judge the content quality and intent.
 What audience do you speak to now?
 Is it the right audience?
 Are you resonating with them on a deeper level?